-Berkeley understand that diversity and adversity shape candidates and can be sources of unique strengths.
-The first set of questions asked may only offer glimpses into your background, but the final question offers space to develop one of them or share something else that you feel is unique in your life and important to share with the admissions team.
+Berkeley understands that diversity and adversity shape candidates, and that both can be sources of unique strengths.
+The first set of questions asked may only offer glimpses into your background, but the final question provides space to develop one of them or share something else that you feel is unique in your life and important to establishe with the admissions team.

-Do not worry about justifying the weight of the experiences you chose to share.
-What Haas wants to learn here is what you believe has shaped your life, so it is okay to present events from your subjective point of view.
+Don’t worry about justifying the weight of the experiences you chose to share.
+What Haas wants to learn here is what you believe has shaped your life, so it’s perfectly fine to present events from your subjective point of view.

 Optional Information #2

 This section should only be used to convey relevant information not addressed elsewhere in your application.
 This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.

 If you have any issues within your profile, Haas is offering an opportunity for you to clarify it for the admissions committee.
 However, only use this essay if you need to explain issues that are standing out in your application.
 You don’t want to wrench a standard essay or a piece of one from another application into this section.